Wright Flying School

 The Wright Flying School, also known as the Wright School of Aviation, was operated by the Wright Company from 1910 to 1916 and trained 119 individuals to fly Wright airplanes.

 History

-Orville Wright began training students on March 19, 1910 in Montgomery, Alabama at a site that later became Maxwell Air Force Base.
+Orville Wright began training students on March 19, 1910, in Montgomery, Alabama, at a site that later became Maxwell Air Force Base.
 With the onset of milder weather that May, the school relocated to Huffman Prairie Flying Field near Dayton, Ohio, where the Wrights developed practical aviation in 1904 and 1905 and where the Wright Company tested its airplanes.
-They also had a facility in Augusta, Georgia run by Frank Coffyn.
+The school also had a facility in Augusta, Georgia, run by Frank Coffyn.

 Some of the earliest graduates became members of the Wright Exhibition Team.